FAIRChemistry/datamodel-electrochemistry/specifications/Electrochemistry.md

 - __halfe_wave_potential_ferrocene__
   - Type: Potential_units
   - Description: The half-wave potential of the ferrocene measurement
-### Elektrode_setup
-- working_electrode
-  - Type: "String"
-  - Description: Name of the used working electrode
-- counter_electrode
-  - Type: "String"
-  - Description: Name of the used counter electrode
-- __Reference_electrode__
-  - Type: "String"
-  - Description: Name of the used reference electrode

 ### Author
 Container for information regarding persons who worked on a dataset.